simpleliu66/ASR/README.md

-# ASR

-# 题目
+# Behavior Cloning-based Active Scene Recognition for Domestic Robots

-This repository contains the illustrative diagrams and demonstration videos of the proposed approach called **题目**.
+This repository includes the demonstration videos of our proposed method called **Behavior Cloning-based Active Scene Recognition for Domestic Robots**.

-:hourglass_flowing_sand: We will publish the source code once the paper is accepted.
+:hourglass_flowing_sand: We will publish the source code and data once the paper is accepted.

 :beer: Prior to this, we are more than happy to discuss the details of our algorithm if you are interested.
 Please feel free to contact us without any hesitation.